-- 14.06 Employees shall be permitted to top up the short term disability plan with their accumulated sick days to a maximum of one hundred percent (100%) of their pre sick leave regular earnings. - 14.07 The Union agrees that the University will retain any EIC premium reduction related to the sick leave plan. - 14.08 If the employee provides a report that is unsatisfactory to the University, the University will notify the employee and may contact the physician to obtain additional information with the written consent of the employee.
-The University may contact the physician either directly or through a health care professional. - 14.09 If the employee provides a properly completed short term disability application form or return to work form and the University requests further medical documentation to support the short term disability claim, the University shall cover the cost of the additional documentation. - 14.10 If the University is still not satisfied, it will contact the Union and inform the Union about why the information is unsatisfactory.
-If the University requests that the employee be assessed by an independent medical examiner and the Union agrees to an independent medical examination, such agreement not to be unreasonably withheld, the Union will cooperate with the University to facilitate the independent medical examination.
+Employees who are scheduled to work a morning shift will make every effort to inform the supervisor the evening before if they will be unable to work the following day due to sickness or injury.
+Employees will also inform the supervisor as early as possible of the probable date when that employee is able to return to work. - 14.04 The Union agrees that the University will retain any EIC premium reduction related to the sick leave plan. - 14.05 An employee who is on sick leave for a period of more than seven (7) working days is required to provide supporting medical documentation.
+If the employee provides supporting medical documentation that is unsatisfactory to the University, the University will notify the employee and may contact the physician to obtain additional information with the written consent of the employee.
+The University may contact the physician either directly or through a health care professional.

+- 14.06 If the University requests further medical documentation, the University shall cover the cost of the additional documentation. - 14.07 If the University is still not satisfied, it will contact the Union and inform the Union about why the information is unsatisfactory.
+If the University requests that the employee be assessed by an independent medical examiner and the Union agrees to an independent medical examination, such agreement not to be unreasonably withheld, the Union will cooperate with the University to facilitate the independent medical examination result in the termination of any benefits payable under the short term disability plan.